 A nice water bath in a low temperature oven will help your mixture set slow and luxuriously smooth.
 This will properly regulate the temperature of the cheesecake, and prevent it from curdling, or again, becoming lumpy and bumpy.

-The last essential step is to bake the cake in a water bath.
-Set the cake pan inside a large roasting pan, and fill with very hot water until it comes at least halfway up the side of the cake pan.
+FIRST set the cake pan inside a large roasting pan IN the preheated oven.
+THEN fill the pan with very hot water until it comes at least halfway up the side of the cake pan.

-As for those infamous toppings – strawberries or blueberry sauce or creamy caramel – you can really add anything your heart desires to the batter (or slices) and achieve success and sweet succulence.
+As for those infamous toppings – fresh, juicy strawberries, mouth-watering blueberry sauce or a salted caramel drizzle – do what makes you happy.
 But don’t knock a pure cheesecake until to try it.
-Because to quote: “I didn’t know you could make this good of a cheesecake.”
-I know, his faith in my skills is inspiring.Print
+Because to quote Husband: “I didn’t know you could make this good of a cheesecake.”
+Yes.
+His faith in my skills is inspiring.Print

-- 1½ cups graham cracker crumbs (premade, or about 22 small, square crackers ground up)
+- 1½ cups graham cracker crumbs (pre-made, or about 22 small, square crackers ground up)

-- 2 Tbs light brown sugar
+- 2 tbs light brown sugar

-- 5 Tbs butter, unsalted, melted
+- 5 tbsp butter, unsalted, melted

 - ¾ cup granulated sugar

 - ¼ cup sour cream, room temperature

 - 1 tsp vanilla